FeatureBaseDB/python-pilosa/docs/server-interaction.md

     # act on the result
 ```

-Similarly, a `QueryResponse` object may include a number of column objects, if `columns=True` query option was used:
+Similarly, a `QueryResponse` object may include a number of column objects, if `column_attrs=True` query option was used:

 ```python
 # check that there's a column object and act on it